c1x1x00xxPentium/bb-reports-templates/csrf.md

 ```
 2/ Log on your account
 3/ open another tab
-4/ execute the script created previously
+4/ execute the scrip previously created

 ## Risk